syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-Similarly, you can save exported worksheet also to CSV.
+Similarly, you can save exported worksheet also to `CSV`.
 You can refer [XlsIO documentation.](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet#save-worksheet-as-csv)

 ## Row Height and Column Width customization